FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-asn.md

 ```

 ### Dispatching data manually
-If you need to manually dispatch data, for instance when component is subscribed to custom topic, you can use `ResultDispatcher` to achieve that.
+If you need to manually dispatch data, for instance when the component is subscribed to a custom topic, you can use `ResultDispatcher` to achieve that.
 ASN component requires `groups` property content of FACT-Finder response to be passed.
 Any additional preparation is not needed.

 ```js